 Top it Off: You can always drizzle on more oil, sprinkle on some paprika, or toss on some roasted pumpkin seeds.

 Switch it Out: No pumpkin or just want something different?
-Try roasted sweet potato in place of pumpkin.
+Try roasted sweet potato in place of pumpkin, or go for our dreamy roasted carrot hummus.

 Creamy: Save some aquafaba when you drain the beans.
 This is perfect for thinning out the hummus if needed.
 I also highly recommend saving that liquid for making Marshmallow Coconut Popsicles!